5 Great Dog Toys Your Greyhound Will Love

 #1: Soft Dog Toy

-Greyhounds love stuffed toys of any kind, and a one with a stuffed rabbit is just classic.
-This will ignite their prey instinct!
+Greyhounds love stuffed toys of any kind, and a stuffed rabbit is just classic.
+This will ignite their prey instincts!

 It's almost like American Classic had a greyhound in mind when they designed these toys.
-They are soft and cute and fairly realistic.
+They are soft, cute, and fairly realistic.